What is coparenting? What isn't coparenting? Help!

 Photo of father and son | Have you heard the term coparenting but aren't sure what it is?
 Sparrow Counseling in Birmingham, AL is helping you better understand the coparenting journey.

-• Continuous conversations about your children’s needs and interest This means that just like you would have had conversations about your children if you stayed married, you are committed to having conversations about your children after your divorce.
+• Continuous conversations about your children’s needs and interests This means that just like you would have had conversations about your children if you stayed married, you are committed to having conversations about your children after your divorce.
 Your children need to have both parents interested in them, watching them, and hearing about their day and their struggles.

 • Continuous joint decision-making about your children’s needs and interests When you make decisions about your children you do it together.
 Rather than inform the other coparent, you consult with the coparent.
 This tells the coparent and your children that you respect the other parent and their opinion matters to you, and that matters to your children.